EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 In this case, it is assumed that the Least Significant Bit (LSB) is on
-X1 and the Most Significant Bit (MSB) is on X16, and the digital value
+`X1` and the Most Significant Bit (MSB) is on `X16`, and the digital
-on the input relays is assumed to be signed short.
-If the value is
+value on the input relays is assumed to be signed short.
+If the value
-unsigned short, "&U" must follow the relay number as follows.
+is unsigned short, `&U` must follow the relay number as follows.

 ```
 record(longin, "f3rp61_example_5") {